Strike at Brazil plant catches General Motors off guard

-SAO PAULO (Reuters) - General Motors Co was caught by surprise on Friday by a strike at its Brazilian car factory as workers protested a planned furlough and layoff of hundreds of staff, in the latest labor disruption in the nation’s slumping auto industry.
+SAO PAULO, Feb 20 (Reuters) - General Motors Co was caught by surprise on Friday by a strike at its Brazilian car factory as workers protested a planned furlough and layoff of hundreds of staff, in the latest labor disruption in the nation’s slumping auto industry.

 The company said in an email it had asked a labor judge to mediate the dispute and that a hearing had been set for Monday afternoon.